Inside the Vanderbilt mansions and their unbelievable family secrets

 The Breakers: Renaissance-style palazzo

-The Vanderbilts' favourite architect, Richard Morris Hunt, was appointed to design the new five-storey holiday retreat in the Renaissance Revival style (the house would be his final project), while Jules Allard and Sons and Beaux-Arts architect and interior decorator Ogden Codman Jr were hired to care of the manse's 70 rooms.
+The Vanderbilts' favourite architect, Richard Morris Hunt, was appointed to design the new five-storey holiday retreat in the Renaissance Revival style (the house would be his final project).
+Meanwhile, Jules Allard and Sons and Beaux-Arts architect and interior decorator Ogden Codman Jr were hired to appoint the manse's 70 rooms.

 The Breakers: stunning escape

-Absolutely zero expense was spared on the Italianate palazzo, which was finished in 1895 at an estimated cost of at least $198 million (£164m) in 2021 dollars.
-The largest and most lavish Newport “cottage”, it easily surpassed Marble House in splendour, brimming as it was with premium marble, extensive gilding and fixtures and furnishings lifted from some of France's finest châteaux.
+No expense was spared on the Italianate palazzo, which was finished in 1895 at an estimated cost of at least $198 million (£158m) in today's money.
+The largest and most lavish Newport "cottage", it easily surpassed Marble House in splendour, brimming as it was with premium marble, extensive gilding and fixtures and furnishings lifted from some of France's finest châteaux.

 The Breakers: platinum walls

-Vanderbilt University Fine Arts Gallery, Public domain, via Wikimedia Commons
+Vanderbilt University Fine Arts Gallery/Wikimedia Commons [Public Domain]

 Like his older brothers Cornelius and William K, Frederick William Vanderbilt held the deeds to a number of trophy properties, including residences in Manhattan, Newport and Bar Harbor.
 But the scion is best remembered for his vast Hyde Park country estate on the Hudson River, near the city of Poughkeepsie in Upstate New York.

-Together with his wife Louise, Frederick W acquired the storied 600-acre estate in 1895 and appointed legendary architectural firm McKim, Mead, & White – the company behind the sublime original Penn Station – to design an elegant 54-room Neoclassical manse.
-The building was completed in 1899 at a cost of $74 million (£61.3m) in 2021 dollars.
+Together with his wife Louise, Frederick W acquired the storied 600-acre (243ha) estate in 1895 and appointed legendary architectural firm McKim, Mead, & White – the company behind the sublime original Penn Station – to design an elegant 54-room neoclassical manse.
+The building was completed in 1899 at a cost of $74 million (£59m) in today's money.

 Courtesy National Park Service